cactode/cactode.github.io/_posts/2018-01-01-vortexcannon.md

 ![](/img/projects/vortexcannon/4.jpg)

 80/20, waterjet aluminum, and hobby servos are the building blocks of this machine.
-1/2" aluninum plate was somehow the only stock I could find.
-No kill like overkill...
+I conveniently had an enormous sheet of 1/2" aluminum at my disposal...

 ![](/img/projects/vortexcannon/5.jpg)